Riders and motorists both have a right to our roads. But equally, both share a responsibility to understand each others needs.

 The law only requires children to wear helmets when riding on the road; however, it is strongly recommended that all riders of horses, on the road wear a helmet.

-This helps to educate riders in road safety and to minimise the risks involved when riding on the road and is the only test that any rider will ever take that might save their life, their horse’s life and that of other road users.
+This helps to educate riders in road safety and to minimise the risks involved when riding on the road and is the only test that any rider will ever take that might save their lives, their horse’s life and that of other road users.

-Find out more information on the Ride Safe Award
+Find out more information on the Ride Safe Award.

 - Always wear a correctly fitted riding hat which has been manufactured to the current approved standard.